Azure/azure-service-operator/docs/apimgmt/apimgmt.md

 The API Management Service deploys an API Management instance into a specified resource group at the specified location.
 It also provides the option to link to an Application Insights instance for logging, and to place the API Management instance in a specified Virtual Network.

+Here is a [sample YAML](/config/samples/azure_v1alpha1_apimservice.yaml) to provision an API Management Service.

 The spec consists of the following fields:

 #### Required Fields